 Joinery and hardware installed in schools

 The school environment can be tough on joinery and hardware, such as door handles, window hinges and door stops.
-When joinery or hardware breaks, it can be a hazard, which you, as a board of trustees, must manage.
-The best approach is to buy heavy duty joinery and hardware and keep it well maintained.
+When joinery or hardware breaks, it can be a hazard, which boards are required to manage.
+The best approach is to buy commercial grade joinery and hardware and keep it well maintained.

 Joinery and hardware gets a large amount of use in schools.
 Choose joinery and hardware that is heavy duty or commercial.
 It often costs more but has long-term benefits, such as: